Dragon-Eyes/RequestX-Ticket/README.md

 E-mail notifications are send
 * when a new ticket is created (to the responsible) and
 * when the status is changed to done (to the requester)
-* when a new comment is created
+* when a new comment is created (without the %%silent%% option)

 ## Compatability
 Database tested: MariaDB 10